zealfire/openconnect/README.md

 openconnect
 =================
 The reason behind developing this tool was to automate the process of connecting to VPN.
-My daily work required me to connect to a VPN, Cisco AnyConnect client was the obvious choice but I was facing some issues installing the same in ubuntu so instead I choosed openconnect.
-Using this I am able to connect to vpn via few mouse clicks.
+My daily work required me to connect to a VPN, Cisco AnyConnect client was the obvious choice but I was facing some issues installing the same in Ubuntu so instead I choose openconnect.
+Using this I am able to connect to VPN via few mouse clicks.

 ## System Requirements ##

-Currently I have tested this only on ubuntu 16.04, hopefully in coming days I will be adding installation instruction for other OS too.
+Currently I have tested this only on ubuntu 16.04, hopefully, in coming days I will be adding installation instruction for other OS too.

 ## Installation ##